 The green bar in the Translated column indicates the completion percentage of the various Lumina® components.
 Green progress shows good translations, while yellow and red colors in the progress bar indicate translations that may need additional review.
 Any language not fully translated will display the incomplete menus in English.

 Click on a component name to see each available language for translation.
-Figure 5.3.2 shows the lumina-config component.
-In this example, lumina-config has almost been completely translated to Bulgarian (bg), but has just begun translation to Afrikaans (af).
+Figure 6.3.2 shows the lumina-config component.
+In this example, lumina-config is almost completely translated to Bulgarian (bg), but has just begun translation to Afrikaans (af).

 In this example, the phrase “Manually set value for selection” needs to be reviewed.
 To edit the translation, type the translated text into the Translation text field and click Save or Suggest.
 There is also a Commit message field for adding a comment to the translation.
 To translate or review another string, press the forward or back icons at the top of the page.
 Additionally, Weblate generates a Nearby messages section across the bottom of the page, providing quick links to other strings needing review.
 On the right side of the page are several boxes providing additional information: